cgbuen/post-me/README.md

 # Post Me

-Post my handle to a specific picture of me on Instagram at 20 to 65 second intervals.
+Post my handle to a specific picture of me on Instagram at predefined intervals.

-## Usage
+## Installation / Usage

+    yarn install
     node index.js [csrfToken] [sessionId]